 As more users build and use Retool apps within your organization, it’s helpful to understand adoption patterns to better make decisions about your use of Retool.
 If you’re self-hosting Retool, you might run multiple instances, and seeing which users are using which apps can be difficult.

-Enable usage analytics
+Enable usage analytics on self-hosted Retool

 To enable Usage Analytics and view usage across all instances in an organization, set the

 USAGE_API_TOKEN environment variable on the chosen Retool instance.
 This environment variable is a manually granted Usage Analytics access token to ensure security.

 If you are not set up with Usage Analytics, please reach out to your Retool account manager to receive a Usage Analytics access token.

 View usage analytics

 Once Usage Analytics is enabled, admins can view Settings > Usage Analytics:

 Retool surfaces a variety of metrics per active instance of Retool:

 - Aggregate app usage over time